-Using WVD can provide Security, help with Mergers and acquisitions, short term employees, contractor and partner access, BYOD and mobile, Call centers, Brand workers, as well as help with specialised workloads such as legacy apps and software development testing.
+Using WVD can provide security, help with mergers and acquisitions, short term employees and contractor and partner access.
+Additionally, it can help with BYOD and mobile, call centres, brand workers, as well as with specialised workloads.
+Such as legacy apps and software development testing.

-This allows you to take a secure and efficient approach to centrally managing your PC and devices state without compromising your user productivity within your organisation.
-Should your business be using Windows 7 desktops, WVD offers a unique advantage of allowing you to run them in the cloud for up to 3 years without having to pay for extended security updates all past the January 2020 end of support date.
+If your business uses Windows 7 desktops, WVD offers a unique advantage.
+They allow you to run them in the cloud for up to 3 years without having to pay for extended security updates.
+This is all past the January 2020 end of support date.

-This means providing an added layer of security permitting who/which departments are connecting to a specific WVD as a multi-session provides concurrent interactive sessions for multiple users at anyone time, whereas a single allows for just 1 connection at anyone time.
-For example you may have a WVD which hosts an application which only one department within the business should have access to, therefore you would want to provide multi-sessions to the WVD but only for the department in question.
+For example, you may have a WVD that hosts an application.
+But only one department within the business should have access to it.
+Therefore you’ll want to provide multi-sessions to the WVD but only for the department in question.

 What are Host Pools?

 Host pool is a collection of virtual machines which will serve the users as session hosts.
 Each machine in the pool should have the same OS and configuration.
-Host pool operations are categorised into two types:
+There are two categories of Host pool operations:

-Personal – individual user will get their own session host
+- Personal – Individual users will get their own session host.

-Pooled – Multiple users are allowed to login into any session host within the pool
+- Pooled –This will allow multiple users to login into any session host within the pool.

 What are App Groups?

-App group is a logical group which includes applications installed in host pool’s sessions hosts.
+App group is a logical group that includes applications installed in host pool’s sessions hosts.
 There are two types of app groups:

-Remote Apps – Users can launch published apps without launching full desktop
+- Remote Apps – Users can launch published apps without launching a full desktop.

-When a host pool is created, by default system generates a desktop app group called “Desktop Application Group”.
+When a host pool is created, by default, the system generates a desktop app group called “Desktop Application Group”.
 A host pool can only have one desktop app group but it can contain multiple remote app groups.

-Windows Virtual Desktop is the modern desktop experience redefined to a Windows 10 desktop experience from any location and any device.
-Improving on the traditional Remote Desktop Services or Terminal Server approach, which are based on Windows Server, WVD is the best virtual desktop experience, delivered within Azure.
+In summary, Windows Virtual Desktop is the modern desktop experience redefined to a Windows 10 desktop experience from any location and any device.
+It improves on the traditional Remote Desktop Services or Terminal Server approach which are based on Windows Server.
+Windows Virtual Desktop is the best virtual desktop experience, delivered within Azure.